Golden Triangle (Washington, D.C.)

-The Golden Triangle is a neighborhood and business improvement district (BID) in Washington, D.C.
+The Golden Triangle is a neighborhood and business improvement district (BID) in Washington, D.C., United States.
 Covering 43 blocks, it encompasses the western part of Washington's central business district, running from the front yard of the White House's north side to Dupont Circle and from 16th Street NW to 21st Street NW and including sections of K Street and Connecticut Avenue.
 The commercial neighborhood is home to more than 3,000 organizations, 200 restaurants, 300 shops and retailers, 7 hotels, and 6 national parks.

 The Golden Triangle BID was created in 1997 by the District of Columbia City Council and approved by Mayor Marion Barry.

 The Golden Triangle BID is supported by a special assessment collected by the District of Columbia from owners of property within the BID's boundaries.
 Businesses that are located within the Golden Triangle BID's boundaries are automatically members of the BID.
 The BID is governed by a board of directors composed of up to twenty-three such members.